ethereum-optimism/optimism/specs/rollup-node.md

   - Sequencer batches, derived from the transactions:
     - The transaction receiver is the sequencer inbox address
     - The transaction must be signed by a recognized sequencer account
-    - The calldata may contain any number of batches. *(calldata will be substituted with blob data in the future.)*
+    - The calldata may contain a bundle of batches. *(calldata will be substituted with blob data in the future.)*
     - Batches not matching filter criteria are ignored:
       - `batch.epoch == sequencing_window.epoch`, i.e. for this sequencing window
       - `(batch.timestamp - genesis_l2_timestamp) % block_time == 0`, i.e. timestamp is aligned